Exclusive-Aon's $30 billion Willis deal set to win EU approval - sources

 Willis’ entire property and casualty business portfolio servicing large multinationals in those four countries and other European assets to service these clients, as well as its financial and professional lines, will also be sold.

 Reporting by Foo Yun Chee.
-Editing by Jane Merriman and Mark Potter
+Editing by Jane Merriman, Mark Potter and David Evans

 Our Standards: The Thomson Reuters Trust Principles.